• Skip to main content

 1.Always have the deceased family and loved ones in mind as you write the eulogy.

 Try to be positive, but honest.
-Avoid talking about the negative traits of the deceased or tactfully allude to them in a gentle manner so as not to upset the deceased loved ones.
+Avoid talking about the negative traits of the deceased or tactfully gently allude to them so as not to upset the deceased loved ones.
 Do not many jokes or comments that will be hard for the audience to comprehend.

 2.Decide on the tone